ucnl/ucnl.github.io/documentation/EN/Zima/Zima2_Users_manual_en.md

 #### 2.1.3.
 Testing responder beacons

-A serviceable transponder beacon emits a navigation signal when power is applied.
+A functioning responder beacon emits a navigation signal when power is applied.
 In a noisy environment, you may not hear it, so keep it no more than 20 cm away from your ear when powering up.
 When using an autonomous beacon-responder, you can also use this test to check the battery's performance: connect the beacon-responder to its battery and simultaneously touch both metal parts of the connector with a wet hand.
 If both beacon-responder and its battery is functioning properly a brief (~0.1 sec) hiss will be emmited by the beacon-responder.

 <div style="page-break-after: always;"></div>